 A. Yes!
 Dr. Stendahl believes all women should attend postpartum physical therapy to address typical postpartum conditions that predispose women to issues later in life, and to develop a safe plan to progress towards your desired level of fitness/function.
 Most women report receiving very little information on what to expect with their bodies postpartum, and often are not referred for any continuing care after their routine six-week checkup.
 Attending PT within the first few months postpartum allows you the opportunity to learn more about what is normal and what is not, how to safely return to your highest level of fitness and function, to address any lingering issues like urinary leaking or diastasis recti (abdominal muscle separation), to address new issues like pain with sex, and to assess whether or not you are healing normally.
 A list of Postpartum conditions treated and a Postpartum treatment plan can be found on the Prenatal/Postpartum Care page.
 A woman’s body continues to change postpartum for over a year!
 And is impacted by breastfeeding, hormonal birth control, and stress.
 Some women don’t experience postpartum symptoms until several months or years later.
 An early postpartum PT assessment can help to avoid the need for rehab later, and to educate you on the needs of the body during this special time.

 Q. How soon after childbirth can I start PT?

 A. A typical time to begin postpartum PT is two months after delivery.
-Many women choose to wait until clearance from their 6-week OB visit, but there is usually no limitation to beginning sooner unless you have experienced a complication or are home-bound.
-The earliest postpartum exercises will be foundational, and are usually suitable to perform immediately postpartum, including pain management, breath-work, positioning for sleep and breast-feeding, and re-initiation of deep core postural muscles.
+Many women choose to wait until clearance from their 6-week OB visit, but there is usually no limitation to beginning sooner unless you have experienced a complication.
+The earliest postpartum exercises will be foundational, and are usually suitable to perform immediately postpartum, including pain management, breath-work, positioning for sleep and breast-feeding, and re-initiation of core postural muscles.
 Dr. Stendahl has availability to visit you at home early postpartum if you are home-bound for any reason (medical or logistical).